cerebral-legacy/cerebral-website/content/get-started/16_refactoring_modules.en.md

 And since this module gets pulled into our *Controller* in *./src/index.js* as **app**: AppModule we need to prefix all *state-paths* and *signal-names* in our operators,actions,components and computeds with **app.** as well.

 So there is no magic in **Modules** (and again, that is a good thing).
 It's all about namespacing *Signals* and *State* but that helps a lot to structure your Application.

-Please go ahead and replace your *./src* - folder will all the contents from *./parts/16* and enjoy!

 Congratulations!
 You have reached the end of our *Get Started* - tutorial.
 There is a lot of other good stuff on this website.
 So please check it out!